 - When Should I Teach My Child to Write?

 - 5 Mistakes to Avoid When Introducing Handwriting to Kids

 Pencil Grasp Development

-There are two types of pencil grasps that are considered efficient for handwriting; the tripod and the quadruped grasp.
+There are two types of pencil grasp that are considered functional for handwriting; the tripod and the quadruped grasp.
 You can learn more about those two types of grasp below.

 - 5 Tips for Pencil Grasp Development with Preschoolers – This is a guest post I wrote over on Learning 2 Walk about pencil grasp as well.